Crossmint/sheets-no-code-minter/README.md

 #### 5. Start Minting

-1. In your spreadsheet, click **Mint NFTs**
+• In your spreadsheet, click **Mint NFTs**
-2. Monitor progress in real-time as the script processes each email
+• Monitor progress in real-time as the script processes each email
-3. Check status updates in columns D (Order ID), E (Status)
+• Check status updates in columns D (Order ID), E (Status)
-4. Wait ~20 seconds for the transaction hash to show on column F and verify the mint on-chain.
+• Wait ~20 seconds for the transaction hash to show on column F and verify the mint on-chain.

 ## Using in Production

-1. Create an account in the [Crossmint Production Console](https://www.crossmint.com).
+1. Create an account in Crossmint's [production console](https://www.crossmint.com).
 2. Generate Server side API Keys with the same scopes used on staging.
 3. Configure your production collection.
 4. Update cell D16 with your production blockchain (e.g., "polygon" instead of "polygon-amoy")